 Avatars that represent ethereal characteristics are more likely to display traits such as kindness and passivity, whereas gamers who choose avatars that represent combat or demonic features, are more likely to display traits that are aggressive or evil towards others.

-Violent gaming content is easily accessible regardless of whether you have access to a games console.
-When they are not playing online games children can view violent gaming content shared on social media and video streaming platforms via any mobile device.
+Violent gaming content is easily accessible, even if you don’t have access to a dedicated games console.
+When they are not playing online games, children can view violent gaming content shared on social media and video streaming platforms via any mobile device.

 What is the link between online gaming behaviors and suicide and self-harm?